sflavelle/writing/Begin Again/Chapters/Part 3/08 Here We Go Again/3 Detective Marina.md

 Marina trailed off.

-Her eyes darted to Sheldon, whose hands clasped over his mouth.
+As the realisation dawned on her, her eyes darted to Sheldon, whose hands clasped over his mouth.

 Pearl's head kept turning to see both of their expressions, before gasping, realising what conclusion they were drawing.